In such a crowded and competitive job market, finding and engaging top talent can be a never-ending quest.

 - Helps you build a stronger reputation in the market

 - Will set you apart from your competitors

-Ensure that the job application is smooth, short and to the point.
+Ensure that it is smooth, short, and to the point.
 Also, the job description that goes along with the application should be written appropriately.

-Imagine a top candidate not updating you for days on a significant job role that you need to close within a stipulated time.
+Imagine a top candidate not updating you for days on a significant job role that you need to close within a given time.
 How frustrating is that?!

 It’s the same on a candidate’s end as well.
 How are they supposed to trust a recruitment agency that offers no communication?

 Time and again, candidates keep mentioning how all they want from recruiters is better and prompt communication.